codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the example above, we catch any type of Exception.
-If we only want to watch for specific types of exceptions, like a ``UnknownFileException``, we can specify that in the catch parameter.
+If we only want to watch for specific types of exceptions, like a ``DataException``, we can specify that in the catch parameter.
 Any other exceptions that are thrown and are not child classes of the caught exception will be passed on to the error handler:

 .. literalinclude:: errors/003.php